 By inspiring users to give you more reviews, encouraging them at the right time to send better reviews, monitoring and managing your ratings, and addressing negative reviews and replying to them, you will maximize conversion rates and enjoy the best reviews and ratings page possible.
 Follow this guide and the four-steps method, and your reviews and rating will soar.

-Below you’ll find more tips from AppFollow’s CEO & Co-founder Anatoly Sharifulin.
+We asked experts about their takes on reviews and ratings, and how to use them to maximize your ASO performance.
+Below you’ll find tips from AppFollow’s CEO & Co-founder Anatoly Sharifulin.

 How Ratings and Reviews Affect Your App Install Conversion Rate